-3.01 The base shoes must be oriented on their individual piers so that the intersection of the vertical wing plates is nearer the outside corner than any other corner of the pier.
-The line formed by the junction of the two wing plates should slope slightly toward the center of the tower.
+3.01 The base shoes must be oriented on their piers so that the point of intersection of the vertical wing plates is nearest the outside corner of the pier.
+The line bisecting the angle between the two wing plates should point toward the center of the tower.

-3.02 Both the foundation surface and the base shoe should be cleaned of mud, grime, and other foreign matter.
-The foundation may be damp, but standing puddles or pools of water on its surface should be eliminated.
+3.02 The pier surface and the base shoe should be cleaned of mud, grime, and other foreign matter.
+The pier may be damp, but standing puddles or pools of water on its surface should be eliminated.

-3.03 As shown in Fig. 1, each base shoe should be set on four steel wedges located about midway between the anchor bolts.
+As shown in Fig. 1, each base shoe should 3.03 be set on four steel wedges located about midway between the anchor bolts.
 The four base shoes should be set so that they are level and at the same elevation $(\pm 1/8 \text{ inch})$.
 If this is not done, the tower will be extremely difficult (if not impossible) to assemble.
-Wedges should be positioned so that the base shoe is about 1 inch above the surface of the foundation.
+Wedges should be positioned so that the base shoe is about 1 inch above the surface of the pier.
 The shoe should be leveled in two directions with a spirit level, and the nuts on the anchor bolts tightened.
-Leveling should be checked after the nuts have been tightened, and, if necessary, the wedges should be adjusted to relevel the shoe.
+Leveling should be checked after the nuts have been tightened, and if necessary, the position of the wedges should be adjusted to relevel the shoe.
 After the nuts are tightened, the wedges should provide a clearance of 3/4 to 1-1/4 inches for grout between the base shoe and the top of the pier.

-3.04 The base shoes of the E Self-Supporting Tower are grouted only after 25 feet or more of the tower has been erected and the first level of internal bracing installed.
-(See 4.13.)
-The grout should consist of one part portland cement (Type I or III) to two parts sand (by volume).
+3.04 The base shoes of AT-8676 self-supporting

+towers are grouted only after 25 feet or more of the tower has been erected and the first level of internal bracing installed (see 4.13).
+The grout should consist of one part portland cement (type I or III) to two parts sand (by volume).
 Clean sand from a reliable supplier should be used.
-The sand and cement should be thoroughly mixed in a dry condition.
-Water should be added sparingly so that the mixture retains a granular appearance and does not become wet enough to resemble plastic mortar.
+The sand and cement should be mixed thoroughly in a dry condition.
+Water should be added sparingly so that the mixture retains a granular appearance, but not wet enough to resemble plastic mortar.
 Water must be clear and fit for drinking.
-The final mixture must form a lump when squeezed in the hand and upon being disturbed, must crumble freely.
-Water is deliberately kept to a minimum to obtain high compressive strength.
+The final mixture must form a lump when squeezed in the hand, and upon being disturbed, must crumble freely.
+Water should be kept to a minimum to obtain high compressive strength.